-If you consider yourself to be a victim of harassment, we recommend you contact our office and arrange an appointment to see one of our Education & Schools Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you consider yourself to be a victim of harassment, we recommend you contact our firm and arrange an appointment to see one of our Education & Schools Law Solicitors.
+Please contact us on (02) 9233 4048 or send an email to email@example.com.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.